algorithmica-org/algorithmica/content/english/hpc/data-structures/b-tree.md

 }
 ```

-There are many inefficiencies, but luckily they are rarely called.
+There are many inefficiencies, but, luckily, the body of `if (filled)` is executed very infrequently — approximately every $\frac{B}{2}$ insertions — and the insertion performance is not really our top priority, so we will just leave it there.

 ## Evaluation